Kagamma/evil-script/docs/how-to-use.md

   // - sefkScript = Evil script function.
   V.VarFuncKind := sefkScript;

-  // VarFuncIndx is either:
+  // VarFuncIndx is function index.
-  // - Function index, in case VarFuncKind = sefkScript
-  // - Function pointer, in case VarFuncKind = sefkNative
-  // We can look for function index via TScriptEngine.FindFuncScript()
+  // We can look for function index via TScriptEngine.FindFuncScript() or TScriptEngine.FindFuncNative() V.VarFuncIndx := 2;
-  // or function pointer via TScriptEngine.FindFuncNative()
-  V.VarFuncIndx := 2;

 ```